funakoshi2718/funakoshi-miner/README.md

     Some pools require you to sign-up and define an account.
 For those pools the account-name is passed in the -u argument.
 Other pools require you to pass your 't' wallet address and for those pools your wallet-address is passed in the -u argument.

+    When running the miner and Chrome (for viewing telemetry) on the same machine, Chrome may prevent Pascal GPUs from auto boosting.
+Thus it is recommended to run Firefox on the same machine or to run Chrome on another machine and use SSH tunnel.

 ## Usage example (on Linux & via Slushpool & using 1 Nvidia device):